Make Your Case Matter with an Experienced Attorney

 - Misdiagnosis - When a doctor does not diagnose an illness, treatment can be delayed for weeks or months, sometimes even years.
 When that situation occurs, the patient's illness or disease can get progressively worse.
 That's why it's so important for doctors to diagnose - and treat - a disease early.
 This is especially true when it comes to misdiagnosing cancer.
 Learn more about misdiagnosis or late diagnosis cases below.

-- Hospital errors - Infections often occur in hospitals when nurses and other medical staff members fail to follow procedures or maintain a hygienic environment.
-And since some hospitals are breeding grounds for super bacteria, the consequences can be very severe.
-Learn more about hospital errors
+- Hospital errors - Infections often occur in hospitals when nurses and other medical staff members fail to follow procedures or maintain a hygienic environment or clean equipment fully.
+And since some hospitals are breeding grounds for super bacteria, the consequences can be very severe, particularly when patients are already in a weakened state of health.
+Learn more about hospital errors below.

 - Neglect - Ignoring a patient's well-being can have serious consequences.
 People in hospitals and nursing homes in particular can be especially vulnerable to neglect.
 Bedsores, dehydration and infections are especially common and potentially very dangerous.